Louis S. Baga

 Anthony "Tony" Rivera

-Anthony Rivera, CBAP is the Assistant Vice President of Analytics at Axis Insurance Company.
+Anthony Rivera, CBAP is the Vice President - Claims Vendor Management at Sompo International.
 He is a member of the International Institute of Business Analysis, Project Management Institute and is a fellow of the CLM (Claims Litigation Management) organization.
 He is a frequent speaker and presenter at Analytics and Litigation Management professional seminars and workshops.

 Tony and his wife Debra have been married for 25 years.
 They recently relocated to Cumming after 17 years in Suwanee.
 They are both avid skiiers and "road trippers" as well as supporters of the Humane Society (and dog "rescuers"), Wounded Warriors and Law Enforcement Community outreach.
 Both of them are long-time blood and platelet donors and are on the National Bone Marrow Donor registry.